 A sour expression on his face, his feet feeling cramped by his shoes, he climbed the steps to the front door.
 He stole a glance inside the window.
 It looked like business as usual inside, although the place was more deserted than usual.
 Given that zombies were rampaging through the city, he imagined that most of the printing company’s employees had left early, either to go home to look after their families, or to get out of the city.
 It was difficult to imagine why anyone would have stayed to finish their workday, but if they hadn’t actually seen any zombies, they might not understand just how bad it was.

-As he approached the door, he adopted the role of the beleaguered traveller.
+As he approached the door, he adopted the role of the beleaguered traveler.
 As if he’d gone through an ordeal to get here, he staggered up the steps, grasped at the door handle, and stumbled into the lobby.
 He panted as if with exhaustion and looked around warily for any sign of zombies.
 As he caught sight of the receptionist, he took a step back and gasped.

-“Can I help you?” asked Mrs. Thompson, putting her hands up placatingly.
+“Can I help you?” asked Mrs. Thompson.

 Roderick took a moment to stare fearfully at her, acting as though uncertain that she wasn’t a zombie.
 Of course, he could tell straightaway that she was human.
 The signs of affliction were obvious.